 - WIOA = Workforce Innovation and Opportunity Act

 - 2 CFR 200 = Uniform Administrative Requirements, Costs Principles, and Audit Requirements for Federal Awards

-The Grant Award Notice (GAN) is the official document that serves to inform the grantee that their application has been selected for funding and it is very important for the AIVRS Program Director to become familiar with the contents of the GAN.
-The GAN provides detailed information about the grant award to include the amount of the award, specific terms and conditions of the award, and AIVRS contact information, including the AIVRS authorized representative, usually the Chairperson of the tribe.
-The GAN will also include standard information about the payment procedures, performance and financial reporting requirements, audit requirements, and any other required information the grantee must know.
+The Grant Award Notification (GAN) is the official document that serves to inform the grantee that their application has been selected for funding and it is very important for the AIVRS Program Director to become familiar with the contents of the GAN.
+The GAN provides detailed information about the grant award that include the amount of the award, specific terms and conditions of the award, and AIVRS contact information, including the AIVRS authorized representative, usually the Chairperson of the tribe.
+The GAN also include standard information about the payment procedures, performance and financial reporting requirements, audit requirements, and other required information the grantee must know.

 In the Review Your AIVRS Program Grant Award section, dropdown tabs, using the headings of the grant proposal, provide guidelines to implement an AIVRS program with the purpose of assisting a new Program Director in achieving the goals and objectives of the five-year grant.